 The University title of a faculty or staff member or other person should be used only for identification and should be accompanied by a statement that the person is speaking as an individual and not as a representative of the University.

-University services, such as Interdepartmental Mail; equipment, such as copy machines, computers, and telephones; and supplies should not be used for such political purposes.
+University services (such as Interdepartmental Mail), equipment and other resources (such as copy machines, computers and computer resources, email lists, and telephones) and supplies should not be used for such political purposes.

 (5) Use of Personnel

 No University employee may, as part of his or her job, be asked to perform tasks in any way related to prohibited political purposes.